Life As a Counter and Rental Clerk

-Counter & Rental Clerk Job Description Receive orders, generally in person, for repairs, rentals, and services.
+Counter & Rental Clerk Example Receive orders, generally in person, for repairs, rentals, and services.
 May describe available options, compute costs, and accept payment.

-A Day in the Life of a Counter & Rental Clerk
+List of Counter & Rental Clerk Job Duties

 - Rent items, arrange for provision of services to customers, and accept returns.